kacperfonder/Calculator/README.md

 Just calculator, made with react.

-Further steps is to upgrade functionality and make it looks like IOS calc.
+Further steps is to upgrade functionality, add key navgation and improve look.